imtiajahammad/TypeScriptDemo/README.md

   - `sourceMap` in the tsconfig.json helps us to check the source map.
 Modify the `sourceMap` value to true and run `tsc`, it will create `.js.map` files and these contain the information where this code is getting generated.
 It tells the browser which .ts files to use.

+  - `noEmit` in the tsconfig.json helps us not to generate any output files in js.
+Delete all the javascript output files and the dist folder created earlier, Modify the `noEmit` into true and run `tsc`, it will no more make any javascript output files.
+  -